It is June and that means we are half way through the year…

 - I identified my fears surrounding this blog, and I am working on overcoming them.
 I started this blog 2 years ago, but let a lot of personal insecurities stand in the way of regular updates.

-- I established an evening routine to really focus on my preparing for the next day.
+- I established an evening routine to really focus on preparing for the next day.
 It may not seem like much but doing just a few things in the evening helps start the next day off right, and I make most of that fringe time.

 - I am making my home a haven, and finally crossing projects off my to-do list that have been lingering there for years!
 Painting the bathroom, and painting my youngest daughter’s room, were projects I’ve wanted to get done for years, and it felt SO GOOD to get those done.

 - I am establishing better systems to promote efficiency and organization.
-I moved an old desk we had into the living room and created an organized mom commnad center.
+I moved an old desk we had into the living room and created an organized mom command center.
 This has done wonders for my organization and management of paperwork.

 ARE POWERSHEETS REALLY WORTH IT?